deanturpin/germs.dev/posts/brighton-ev.md

 - When you disconnect the car you will be refunded the difference
 - Works out about 61p per kWh

+## PodPoint

+Much slicker than Blink but of course you need another app.
+There's a couple at the Goldstone retail park and the Amex stadium.

 ## Connectors

 - [CCS2 "Combo 2"](https://en.wikipedia.org/wiki/Combined_Charging_System) (Combined Charging Connector) -- what a design this is!